3rd Corps (Vietnam)

-3rd Corps (Quân đoàn 3) or Tây Nguyên Corps (Binh doan tay nguyen, literally: Corps of Tây Nguyên or Corps of the Western Highlands) is one of the four regular army corps of the Vietnam People's Army.
+3rd Corps (Quân đoàn 3) or Tây Nguyên Corps (Binh doan tay nguyen, literally: Corps of Tây Nguyên or Corps of the Western Highlands) was one of the three regular army corps of the Vietnam People's Army.
 First organised in 1975 during the Vietnam War, 3rd Corps had a major role in the Ho Chi Minh Campaign and the Cambodian–Vietnamese War.
-Today the corps is stationed in Pleiku, Gia Lai.
+Before disbanding, the corps was stationed in Pleiku, Gia Lai.